carone1/fuel_xtremio/doc/source/terms.rst

 Key terms, acronyms and abbreviations
 =====================================

-EMC VNX
+EMC XtremIO
-    Unified, hybrid-flash storage used for virtual applications and cloud-environments.
+    All-flash storage used for virtual applications and cloud-environments.

 Cinder